cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-files-in-agent-promises.markdown

 ```

-**Notes**:

-This applies only to the Mac OS X variants.

 `linkcopy_patterns`

 **Type**: slist

 **Allowed input range**: (arbitrary string)

-**Synopsis**: List of patterns matching files that should be replaced
+**Synopsis**: The `linkcopy_patterns` contains patterns for matching files that should be replaced with symbolic links.

-with symbolic links
+The pattern matches the last node filename; in other words, without the absolute path.
+Windows only supports hard links.

 **Example**: